Active Directory synchronization using the Mimecast Synchronization Engine has the following modes of operation:

 |Root Distinguished Name||The primary domain suffix of the server hosting the Mimecast Synchronization Engine, for example if the host name is server1.mimecast.local the Root Distinguished Name will be set to DC=mimecast,DC=local.|

-The advanced settings for Active Directory Sync build on top of the default settings described above and are designed to be used in specific scenarios, for example:
+The advanced settings for Active Directory synchronization build on top of the default settings described above.
+These are designed to be used in specific scenarios.
+For example:

 When used, these settings override the Domain Controller host and port, user name and password, and Root Distinguished Name that the Mimecast Synchronization Engine would use by default.